Auto Insurance Claim Advice

 It is also important to note here that most fire claims will end up totaling your car.

 Fire damage to the engine compartment will be very difficult to fix correctly.
-Even if the insurance company thinks the vehicle can be fixed, be very careful reviewing all the repairs.
+Even if the insurance company thinks the vehicle can be fixed, they must be very careful in reviewing all the repairs.

-Many times, the heat melts or weakens important components that will be give you headaches later on.
-If the insurance company fixes your car, drive it right into another shop to have them review everything the insurance company assigned shop did.
+Many times, the heat melts or weakens important components.
+These damages might give you headaches later on.
+If the insurance company fixes your car, drive it right into another shop to have them review everything the insurance company’s assigned shop did.

 Auto Property Damage Overview